madcap/branch-test/README.md

 * integration tests for GithubClient (tests that actually call real github)
 * service layer between controller and client that performs object conversion
 * in-depth testing for edge cases and error scenarios
-* null input checking
+* misisng null input checking
 * actual testing for over-quota, just read in the doco that 403 means over-quota, haven't tested it
-* care and precision and attention to detail that I'd normally use (ie inconsistent labeling of username vs userid)
+* care and precision and attention to detail that I'd normally use
+* no retry logic for github failures
+* client error handling is not robust

 ## decisions